 Game time and the Bailey

-Inside the stadium, you have numerous concession options, including Cincinnati favorites like LaRosa’s Pizza, Gomez Tacos, Lucious Q, and Skyline Chili, among others.
+Inside the stadium, you have numerous concession options, including Cincinnati favorites like LaRosa’s Pizza, Gomez Tacos, and Skyline Chili, among others.
 Adult beverage options include Fretboard and Rhinegeist brews, Cutwater Canned Cocktails, wine, and other canned and draft beers.

 TQL Stadium concessions are cash-free and accept payments via any major credit card, Apple Pay or Google Pay, or FCC gift cards.
 The stadium also features cash-to-card reverse ATMs, where you can insert cash and receive a payment card to use for food and drink.